pass DCC security inspection cannabis dispensary camera requirements

 NIST-Synchronized Timestamps

 Your camera system's clock has to sync to the NIST atomic clock.
 Not your building's internet time.
 Not a manual setting.
-If the time stamps on your footage don't match NIST, the entire recording can be called into question during a DCC review.
+If the timestamps on your footage don't match NIST, the entire recording can be called into question during a DCC review.
 This is a quick fix if you know about it and a nasty surprise if you don't.

-Camera on the NVR Room
+Camera in the NVR Room

 The room housing your network video recorder needs its own camera.
 DCC wants to verify nobody is tampering with recorded footage.
 This one gets missed constantly because installers focus on coverage areas and forget the recording hardware itself.